 We take turns hosting each month and choosing the theme/ingredient.

 You know how much I love baking bread right?
-I loved making this one and here are a couple other recipes I really enjoyed.
+I loved making this one and here are a couple of other recipes I really enjoyed making with the Bread Bakers group.

 I have been working on making sourdough bread with my own starter for the last few months.
 I am loving the ease of this recipe. and the crumb on this loaf looks incredible!!